-Avava Aura® Communication Manager supports several administration interfaces for ease of use.
+Avaya Aura® Communication Manager supports several administration interfaces for ease of use.

 - System Access Terminal: A screen-oriented interface for telephony administration.
 System Access Control is available using the System Manager package.
 The system-level limit on the number of concurrent System Access Control sessions is 22.
 This limit is only for login profiles 18 to 69 and not for system logins.
-A user can have up to 5 concurrent System Access Control sessions. - System Management Interface: Uses graphical user interface screens for telephony administration.
-Using System Management Interface, you can perform system management tasks. - System Manager: Provides central administration for Communication Manager and other Avaya Aura IP Telephony products. - Solution Deployment Manager: This utility resides in System Manager as well as can be standalone SDM.
-With Solution Deployment Manager, you can install the Avaya OVAs and perform administrative activities.
+A user can have up to five concurrent System Access Control sessions. - System Management Interface: Uses graphical user interface screens for telephony administration.
+Using System Management Interface, you can perform system management tasks. - System Manager: Provides central administration for Communication Manager and other Avaya Aura IP Telephony products. - Solution Deployment Manager: This is a centralized software management solution in System Manager that provides deployments, upgrades, migrations, and updates to Avaya Aura® applications.
+For the initial System Manager deployment or when System Manager is inaccessible, you can use the Solution Deployment Manager client.
+Install the client on the computer of the technician.
+The Solution Deployment Manager client provides the functionality to deploy the OVAs or ISOs on an AvayaTM-provided server, customer-provided virtual environment, or software-only environment.